PTDE: Personalized Training with Distilled Execution for Multi-Agent Reinforcement Learning: Method

+In many multi-agent cooperative tasks, an agent's decision-making is significantly improved by concentrating on a subset of the global information, given that the raw global information tends to be redundant \cite{mao2020learning}.
+Extracting and utilizing this relevant portion of global information is crucial for optimal decision-making.
+Inspired by this observation, we introduce the Global Information Personalization (GIP) module, crafted to autonomously tailor the global state (i.e., extracting the beneficial part) for each individual agent.

+As shown in Figure \ref{GISM}, the GIP module comprises three components: Agent-Hyper Network, Agent-Personalization Network, and Distribution Generator.
+The Agent-Hyper Network takes the agent's local information as input and produces a set of weights $W$ and biases $B$.
+The structures of the Agent-Personalization Network and Distribution Generator are identical to those in Figure \ref{QMIX_GIU} (b).
+The output of the GIP module, denoted as $z_i^t$, is defined by Equation (\ref{zitN}).

+Compared to the GIU module (i.e., Figure \ref{QMIX_GIU} (b)), a distinguishing feature of GIP module is that the parameters of Agent-Personalization Network are dynamically generated by Agent-Hyper Network.
+Since the local information is different for each agent, the parameters of Agent-Personalization Network are guaranteed to be personalized to each agent, which is the key to global information personalization.
+Therefore, we call $z_i^t$ the \emph{agent-personalized global information} in this paper.

-GIS module can be used in many existing CTDE algorithms, including value-decomposition based methods and actor-critic based methods.
-Figure \ref{GISM_Q_AC} (a) shows how GIS module is used in value-decomposition based methods.
-Individual $Q$-function is calculated by concatenating the encoding of agent's local information trajectory $h_{o_i}^t$ and agent-specific global information $z_i^t$.
-Figure \ref{GISM_Q_AC} (b) shows the way GIS module used in actor-critic based methods.
-The concatenation $[h_{o_i}^t, z_i^t]$ can be used for individual actor to sample an action.
+The GIP module is versatile across existing CTDE algorithms.
+In Figure \ref{GISM_Q_AC} (a), the integration of the GIP module in value-decomposition methods is illustrated.
+Here, the individual $Q$-function is computed by concatenating $h_{o_i}^t$ and $z_i^t$.
+Figure \ref{GISM_Q_AC} (b) showcases the application of the GIP module in actor-critic methods, where the concatenation $[h_{o_i}^t, z_i^t]$ is utilized by the individual actor for action sampling.